 Friends University also has a strong partnership with the Sedgwick County Zoo.
 As a result, students learn practical skills related to day-to-day zoo operations, from caring for the animals to giving public presentations.
 The practicum experience is also marked by hands-on experience in the nitty-gritty details of exhibit maintenance, animal enrichment, and animal husbandry.

 The combo of robust foundational knowledge and hands-on experience means students are ready for the challenges that lie ahead!
 Alumni are known to be hired within six months after graduation in various workplaces, including zoos, aquariums, and animal shelters.

 Students thrive at Friends University because of its extensive student support services.
 Access to the library and other academic support services is a guarantee.
-Classrooms are designed for interactive discussions and collaborative instruction, which the experienced faculty members excel in.
+Classrooms are designed for interactive discussions and collaborative instruction, in which the experienced faculty members excel.

 Your career can start even before you graduate, too!
 You can take advantage of networking opportunities during your practicum, for example, and get a job soon.
 Check out the career services offered by the university to fast-track your career.

 11000 University Pkwy, Pensacola, FL 32514